XuanqinWang/VisionAssistant/README.md

 I deployed this app to my personal cloud server and created an URL for demostration.
 If you are interested, please try via below URL: http://xuanqin.wang/app/vision-assistant/

+you could check this video (http://xuanqin.wang/OICdemo.mp4) to deply my app to your iPhone desktop.

 If you run it from your mobile phone, please use web brower app to open like Chrome or Safari.
 Don't run it too many times, it'll brankrupt me, haha!

 # Contact
 Please drop me suggestions or questions via email - minowang0874@gmail.com